5 Telehealth Predictions for 2025

 This year has seen many ups and downs for the telehealth industry, with big names like United Health Group and Walmart announcing reductions or shut downs of their Telehealth services.
 However this doesn’t spell the end for telemedicine, simply a new beginning and a chance for the industry to re-asses, optimize and improve virtual offerings to better suit the needs of patients and practitioners.
 Kyle Zebley, SVP of public policy for the American Telemedicine Association (ATA) is optimistic; “I don’t think there’s any interest in yanking the US healthcare system back toward the pre-pandemic normalcy in terms of having very limited access to telehealth and virtual care services.”

-With the ATA this week celebrating Telehealth Awareness Week we’re unpacking some emerging (and continuing) trends in the sector and taking a look at how Telehealth could evolve into 2025.
+As we near the end of the year, we’re unpacking some emerging (and continuing) trends in the sector and taking a look at how Telehealth could evolve into 2025.

 AI will drastically improve efficiency

-Artificial Intelligence (AI) is set to become a cornerstone of telehealth innovation.
+Yawn, not another blog post about AI...
+It might be the buzzword of 2024, but we strongly believe that Artificial Intelligence is set to become a cornerstone of telehealth innovation.
 The rise in AI technology is impacting all areas of our daily lives, and healthcare is no exception.
 Specifically for telemedicine, there is huge potential for AI to improve efficiencies and workflows for example by automating routine tasks and analyzing vast amounts of data.
 AI-driven tools will streamline administrative workflows, from scheduling appointments to managing patient records, to transcribing virtual consultations, reducing the burden on healthcare professionals.

 AI algorithms can also assist in diagnostics by quickly analyzing patient data and providing decision support to clinicians.
 This increased efficiency will allow providers to focus more on patient care and less on administrative tasks, ultimately improving the overall patient experience.